Computer parts split into three groups: internal hardware, external devices, and the ports that connect them. Here’s each one, by name and function.

 Q9.
 What are internal parts of a computer?

-Internal parts sit inside the computer case or laptop body.
+Internal parts install inside the computer case or laptop body.
 Common internal parts include the CPU, motherboard, RAM, storage drive, GPU, power supply, cooling fan, heatsink, and BIOS or UEFI chip.

 Q10.
 What are external parts of a computer?